 Tea Facts.
 Our lot was grown in the WuYi Mountains, the home of oolong tea.
 The cultivar is a hybrid created by the grafting of two bushes - the roots of one and stem & leaves of another - serving to create a tea ready for an early-spring pluck.
-While it is harvested early in the season, it offers much of the complex flavors of an oolong made to a hong cha or red tea.
-Delicious!
+While it is harvested early in the season, it offers the complex flavors of an oolong made to a hong cha or red tea.

 Tasting Notes.
 While definitively black in flavor, there are notes of honey and aroma of peach.
 There is a strong floral aftertaste as well.